Frequently Asked Questions

 Because of the rapid proliferation of browser updates and the number of computing platforms and browser programs, we are unable to check our site in every browser on every type of computing platform.
 Please feel free to let us know if you encounter any problems with theDP.com on your browser (be sure to tell us what browser (and version), what operating system (and version) and what type of computer you're using).
 Although we don't guarantee that we'll be able to make changes to suit a particular browser, we may be able to give you some tips on how to better view our site with your particular configuration.

-If you have a question or comment about theDP.com, or an item that you’d like to see added to this list of frequently asked questions, please send it to Managing Editor Julie Xie, at xie@theDP.com.
-We’ll add new items here from the questions we receive.
-Don’t forget to keep checking the website for new sections and features.
+If you have a question or comment about theDP.com, or an item that you'd like to see added to this list of frequently asked questions, please send it to Managing Editor Amanda Suarez.
+We'll add new items here from the questions we receive.
+Don't forget to keep checking the website for new sections and features.